Tencent/spring-cloud-tencent/spring-cloud-tencent-examples/polaris-discovery-example/README.md

-# Polaris Discovery example
+# Spring Cloud Polaris Discovery example

 ## Example Introduction

-The examples will explain how to use ```spring-cloud-starter-tencent-polaris-discovery`` in Spring Cloud project for its features.
+This example shows how to use ```spring-cloud-starter-tencent-polaris-discovery`` in Spring Cloud project for its features.

 This example is divided to two microservice, discovery-caller-service and discovery-callee-service.
 In these two microservices, discovery-caller-service invokes discovery-callee-service.